GitHub-Harrison/portfolio/README.md

-The idea for this project is to create a webpage showcasing my previous projects and introducing myself, this website will be used alongside my cv/cover letter/linkedin to help towards finding a job.
+The idea for this project is to create a webpage showcasing my previous projects and introducing myself.

 As of yet I have no solid idea of how the website should look but it will consist of:
 * Landing Page